ImPavloh/rvc-tts/README.md

 📑  `requirements.txt`: File containing all the Python dependencies needed for the bot to function.

-🤖  `app.py`: Python script.
-This will start the bot with the configuration and models.
+🤖  `app.py`: Python main script.
+This will start the gradio web-server.

 ## ⚡ Optimizations